levante-framework/levante_translations/.github/README.md

 The workflow automatically:
 - Tests Python and Node.js dependencies
+- Validates that required CSV files exist
-- Runs deployment dry-runs
+- Runs deployment dry-runs and npm script validation
-- Validates npm scripts
-- Ensures code quality on pull requests
+- **Deploys to dev bucket** on pull requests (for testing)
+- **Deploys to production bucket** on main branch pushes
+- Provides detailed summaries of actions taken

+### Setup Required
+To enable automatic deployment, add the `GOOGLE_APPLICATION_CREDENTIALS_JSON` secret to your repository.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for details.

-This helps maintain code quality and prevents deployment issues before they reach production.
+This helps maintain code quality and provides seamless deployment automation while preventing issues before they reach production.